jorgetovar/terraform-module-gotchas/README.md

 }
 ```

+Inline blocks vs separate resources is a trade-off, and we must be cautious when using inline properties because we lose some flexibility in defining and customizing resource properties from the client's perspective.

+There is also the possibility of conflicts between inline blocks and client resources, which can lead to unexpected results.
+Finally, inline blocks have been deprecated in Terraform, perhaps for these reasons.

-Finally remember that defining Terraform configuration within both the module itself and the file that uses the module can lead to several issues.
+Additionally, it's important to remember that defining Terraform configuration within both the module itself and the file that uses the module can lead to several issues.

 ### Complexity

 We should organize our modules in a way that we can easily interact with a part of the infrastructure without having to
 understand the whole system.

 Our job is to remove the accidental complexity and make the system easier to understand.
 When we use inline blocks, we
 are adding complexity to the system (properties and thing that we may not need to know about).